reloaded4k/BexoC/laravel_bexocargo/SITEGROUND_INSTALLATION.md

 3. Create a new MySQL database:
    - Name: bexocargo_db (or your preferred name)
    - User: Create a new user with a strong password
-4. Note down the database credentials
+4. Note down the database credentials:
+   - Database name
+   - Database username
+   - Database password
+   - Database host (usually localhost)

+These credentials will be used in your .env file configuration.

 ## Step 2: Upload Application Files